What is a DNS leak?

 DNS leaks may happen for several reasons - which is why we've integrated DNS leak checks in our desktop client as well as on our dashboard.
 Here are a few reasons why DNS leaks might occur:

-Using OVPN's desktop client removes the vast majority of risks and is highly recommended.
+Using OVPN's desktop client and apps removes the vast majority of risks and is highly recommended.